Martmists-GH/multiplatform-everything/README.md

 - Multiplatform WeakRef/WeakMap/WeakValueMap
 - Binary editing tools (ByteArray only)
 - Kotlinx.coroutines GraphQL implementation
+  - Only server is multiplatform
+  - Subscriptions are a custom protocol currently, with plans to migrate to the `graphql-transport-ws` protocol.
+  - JVM-only codegen is provided in the `graphql-client-codegen` directory.
 - Validation library
   - Email
   - URI